-Speaking of fruits and vegetables, there are several great alternatives to switch up the health benefits that your dog is receiving from treats.
+Speaking of fruits and vegetables, there are several great alternatives that you can use to switch up the health benefits that your dog receives from their treats.

-Another great veggie to help add some variety to the peanut butter treat are carrots.
-Carrots also make for a great alternative to rawhide bones which can cause a slew of health issues (and something we recommend avoiding).
+Another great veggie to add some variety to the peanut butter treat is the carrot.
+Carrots also make for a great alternative to rawhide bones, which can cause a slew of health issues (and something we recommend avoiding).
 Pet owners can feed their dog whole, raw carrots as a great chew that will keep them occupied for hours.
 Additionally, pet owners can cook carrots and add them to their dog's food as a healthy supplement with loads of health benefits.

 Yes!
 Dogs can also enjoy celery.
 Celery is very low in fat and cholesterol.
-It is also a great source of fiber and contains vitamins A, C, and K as well as potassium, folate, and manganese.
+It is also a great source of fiber that contains vitamins A, C, and K as well as potassium and folate.
 Again, all fruits, veggies, and peanut butter should be considered treats.
 In other words, they should not make up more than 10% of the dog's diet.
-The veggie has also been used to help freshen up stinky breath.
-With that being said, too much celery should be avoided as it can cause excessive urination and an upset stomach.
+Celery has also been used to help freshen up stinky breath.
+With that being said, too much celery should be avoided, as it can cause excessive urination and an upset stomach.

-Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds and provide your dog with a slew of nutritional benefits.
-Of course, Honest Paws cultivates only the best all-natural ingredients which ensure the product's safety and allows pet parents to rest easy knowing they are giving their dog the absolute greatest CBD peanut butter available.
-The peanut butter is rich in protein and minerals and can be added to your dog's food daily if you so should choose.
+Honest Paws has recently developed CBD infused peanut butter to satisfy Fido's taste buds.
+Of course, Honest Paws cultivates only the best all-natural ingredients that ensure the product's safety and allow pet parents to rest easy, knowing they are giving their dog the absolute best-quality CBD peanut butter available.
+The peanut butter is rich in protein and minerals and can be added to your dog's food daily if you so choose.